 Analyzing Pure Storage's Unusual Options Activity

-Shares of Pure Storage (NYSE:PSTG) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $17.98.
+On Monday, shares of Pure Storage (NYSE:PSTG) saw unusual options activity.
+After the option alert, the stock price moved up to $18.16.

 - Sentiment: BULLISH